 As professionals, it is important that we can use the data we get from universal screeners to help us best allocate our time and resources to gather more information on students.

-However, it is also our professional obligation to look beyond the screening data.
-If we see a student who was identified as on-level struggling in the classroom, we must offer support.
+However, our professional obligation is also to look beyond the screening data.
+We must offer support if we see a student struggling in the classroom.

-By finding ways to utilize screening data more efficiently, its inherent value will become more apparent.
+Finding ways to utilize screening data more efficiently will make its inherent value more apparent.